The Right to Sanctuary

 ISBN: 1610395697 (ISBN13: 9781610395694) * Edition Language: English

-The second time I would come across Ai Wei Wei’s work, was actually quite recently in Toronto.
-I visited his exhibition, ‘Unbroken‘ at the Gardner Museum.
-I took my time, more time than I normally would when viewing artworks on display, to walk past every piece of art work from his collection of ceramics that were spread across three floors.
-One section of the exhibition I liked, challenged us to tell the difference between an antique ceramic and a recently produced ceramic of the same design using the same technique and literally, I found it difficult to tell the difference.
+I would come across Ai Weiwei’s work a second time recently in Toronto at his exhibition, ‘Unbroken‘ in the Gardner Museum.
+I took my time, more time than I normally would when viewing artworks on display, to walk past every item in his collection of ceramics that were spread across three floors.
+One section of the exhibition I especially enjoyed, challenged us to tell the difference between an antique ceramic and a ceramic recently produced of the same design using the same technique, and literally, I found it difficult to tell the difference.

 “Ceramics are fascinating.
-I love the tradition, how people for generations have tried to make something happen with this basic language of communication besides its practical uses,” says Ai.
+I love the tradition, how people for generations have tried to make something happen with this basic language of communication besides its practical uses,” says Ai Weiwei

 “Ai Weiwei: Unbroken explored the breaking of boundaries, both physical and symbolic, and considered how the artist’s ceramic works formed a basis for his ongoing exploration of social justice themes, including immigration and the repression of dissent.
 Provocative programming developed in collaboration with local partners drew connections between Ai’s formative ceramic works and urgent global issues.”